LuXCaesium/Obsidian_Brain/Copula.md

 In essence they *allow us to decompose a joint probability distribution into their marginals (which by definition have no correlation) and a function which couples them together and thus allows us to specify the correlation separately*.

+We first transform from any distribution to have the marginals form a uniform distribution using the probability integral transform.
+Then, once we have these uniform marginals we transform them using the copula function of our choice.

 ## Mathematical Definition

 Consider a random vector $(X_1, X_2, \dots, X_d)$.
 Suppose its marginals are continuous (i.e $F_i(x)=Pr[X_i \leq x]$ are continuous functions).
 Applying the probability integral transform ($Y := F_X(X)$ has standard uniform distribution for RV $X$ of continuous distribution and CDF $F_X$), the random vector